Virtual network peering

 A user who is either an admin or a privileged user of the peering ability can initiate a peering operation on another VNet.
 If there is a matching request for peering on the other side, and if other requirements are met, the peering will be established.

-Refer to the articles in the "Next steps" section to learn more about how to establish VNet peering between two virtual networks.
+Refer to the articles in the Next steps section of this article to learn how to establish VNet peering between two VNets.